 What is Bitterness and Astringency?

-Today on the podcast is a look into the science behind bitterness.
+Today on the podcast is a look into the science behind the bitterness in tea.
 Why do we taste it and how does it relate to tea?
 The five tastes: bitter, umami, sweet, sour, salt are only slightly understood, with many ambiguities still existing.
-Certainly many foods will offer a mixture of these five tastes, but what about tea?
+Certainly, many foods will offer a mixture of these five tastes, but what about tea?
 What can tea offer to teach us about bitterness?
 What is really happening in our mouth when we taste bitter?
 This podcast seeks to explain just that.

 - World Tea Podcast